 Explore Azure Storage

-Tip: Understanding the purpose of each action helps you later design storage solutions that balance cost, performance, security, and analytics goals.
-These brief Why notes tie each step to a real-world reason.
+Tip: Throughout the lab you’ll see short notes that explain *why* you’re doing each step.
+Understanding the reason behind each action helps you later design storage solutions that balance cost, performance, security, and analytics goals.

 Before you start